Are you wondering how to start a blog and get paid? How to make money online?

 - Yoast SEO - This plugin helps you optimize your blog content for SEO (called on-page SEO) automatically.
 It will tell you what you need to do.
 And it’s free!

 - Sumo - This one adds a social share bar to your blog posts to make it easy for your readers to share your content.
 And it’s free!

 - Thrive Architect - While not required, I HIGHLY recommend this plugin.
-I used it to create almost all of my blogs.
+I used it to create almost all of my websites.
 It lets you design beautifully formatted blog posts with a drag and drop editor.
-A lifetime license runs $67.
+It currently costs $299/yr.